bitpay/wordpress-ecommerce-plugin/README.md

         Key to this value.
     * Change the Transaction Speed if desired (see information about this in the API documentation at bitpay.com).
+    * Input a URL to redirect customers to after they have paid the invoice (Transaction Results page, Your Account page, etc.)
     * Click Update below.

 Tested against plugin version 3.8.8.5